Skip to content

 About ITRA km-effort and performance scoring

-The unofficial effort score (0-1000) used in this tool is a simplified estimate: it compares your finish time to a reference time of 6 minutes per km-effort unit, which approximates the performance of top-1000 global trail runners.
+The unofficial effort score (0-1000) used in this tool is a simplified estimate: it compares your finish time to a reference time of 6 minutes per km-effort unit, which benchmarks a mid-pack competitive trail ultra runner performance.
 A score of 1000 means you matched that reference; 500 means your finish took twice as long.
 This is useful for comparing yourself across different races over time, but is not your official ITRA Performance Index.

 ITRA.
 Performance Index methodology. itra.run/FAQ/PerformanceIndex UTMB World.
 Running Stones rules. utmb.world/en/sports-system